TaceoLabs/co-snarks/README.md

 **Note**: The `verification_key.json` was generated in Step 2.

+For more examples, please refer to the
+[examples folder](/collaborative-circom/examples/).
+You'll find bash scripts there that demonstrate all the necessary steps.

 ## License

 This project is licensed under either the [MIT License](LICENSE-MIT) or the